ControlCore-Project/documentation/docs/source/contributeactiondev.rst

 .. image:: images/ca-workflow-token-generate.png
   :width: 700

-- Add this token as Github secret in bot repo at https://github.com/ControlCore-Project/concore-studies-staging/settings/secrets/actions/new with name ``token``
+- Add this token as Github secret in bot repo at https://github.com/concore-bot/concore-studies/settings/secrets/actions/new with name ``token``

 .. image:: images/ca-workflow-secret.png
   :width: 700

 - Click ``Add secret``

+``Note: This token can have unlimited life span so it is just one-time setup``

 Architecture